godotengine/godot-website/collections/_article/introducing-gd-extensions.md

 }
 ```

 This code creates an initializer object and registers a number of callbacks.
-These callbacks allow us to register and construct objects at different points of Godot's initialisation.
+These callbacks allow us to register and construct objects at different points of Godot's initialization.
 For our example library, we use `register_scene_initializer()` to register our classes.

 When we look at this callback, we see that we register our class: